MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-service-to-service.md

 > [!NOTE]
 > The `groups` property is persistent and will be visible in responses for a member.

 ### Activity Session management

 The activity handle of a user determines which session is used for Platform invites and Join-in-Progress.
 This handle cannot be set through S2S calls and is currently only available through client APIs.
 A title server can share the session name with a client to enable activity handle creation for a S2S session.

-For more information on handles see [Multiplayer 2015 Appendix](multiplayer-appendix/multiplayer-appendix.md).
+For more information on handles, see:
+* The section [Session handles](../../concepts/live-multiplayer-concepts.md#session-handles) in "Multiplayer concepts overview"
+* The section [MPSD Handles to Sessions](../live-mpsd-overview.md#mpsd-handles-to-sessions) in "Multiplayer Session Directory (MPSD) overview"

 ## Best practices